huahaiy/docker-datalevin/README.md

  docker run huahaiy/datalevin dtlv help
 ```

-Shell command run the GraalVM native version of Datalevin as it has fast startup.
+Shell command runs the GraalVM native image version of Datalevin as it has fast startup.